 The following documents consist of various elements including tests, tables, graphs, etc. To view them or if you need assistance interpreting them, please contact Olmsted County Public Works at 507-328-7070.

 Citizen participation is vital to create a successful and meaningful water plan for our area.
-The Zumbro One Watershed, One Plan Partnership received input via a survey from residents to inform development of a watershed plan to guide water and natural resources management over the next 10 years.
+The Zumbro One Watershed, One Plan Partnership received input via a survey from residents to inform the development of a watershed plan to guide water and natural resources management over the next 10 years.

 Zumbro 1W1P Public Kickoff Event